You are currently viewing Different Drive Caster Types and Uses

 • Right and left directions correspond to the positive and negative X-axis, respectively

-• Clockwise and counterclockwise rotation directions correspond to the positive and negative Z-axis, respectively.
+• Clockwise and counterclockwise rotation directions correspond to the positive and negative Z-axis.

-SCALABILITY AND MANEUVERABILITY ARE KEY ATTRIBUTES OF THE HALO DRIVE SYSTEM.
+SCALABILITY AND MANEUVERABILITY ARE KEY ATTRIBUTES OF THE HaloDrive™ SYSTEM.

 The HALO Drive System is the most advanced of the four drive systems.
-It typically consists of four drive casters, but additional drive casters can be added to meet specific needs for increased maximum load capacity.
-The 3-axis joystick with 210 degrees of freedom provides detailed driving orientation and is able to reach very specific locations.
+It typically consists of four DRIVE CASTER®, but additional DRIVE CASTER® can be added to meet specific needs for increased maximum load capacity.
+The 3-axis joystick with 210 degrees of freedom provides detailed driving orientation and can reach specific locations.

-The HALO Drive System is extremely maneuverable.
+The HALO Drive System by Conceptual Innovations is extremely maneuverable.
 The multi-directional motion available with the HALO is a key advantage for fitting into tight spaces.
 Another significant advantage is scalability.
-An increased load capacity is easily accomplished by adding the required number of drive pods.
-The HALO can accommodate any number of pods from 2 to 20, resulting in a load range from 5,000 lbs. to 200,000 lbs.
-The HALO Drive System also comes with a variety of options, such as a wireless hand controller, a lifting system, safety sensors, and wireless charging.
+An increased load capacity is easily accomplished by adding the required drive pods.
+The HALO can accommodate pods from 2 to 20, resulting in a load range from 5,000 lbs. to 200,000 lbs.
+The HALO Drive System has various options, such as a wireless hand controller, a lifting system, safety sensors, and wireless charging.

 Disadvantages of the HALO Drive System.

-The HALO Drive System is the most expensive drive system due to the increased number of drive casters and load capacity.
-The 3-axis joystick steering might also take some extra training to gain familiarity before operating in tight spaces.
+The HALO Drive System is the most expensive due to the increased DRIVE CASTER® and load capacity.
+The 3-axis joystick steering might require extra training to gain familiarity before operating in tight spaces.